test157t/VRM-Assets-Pack-For-Silly-Tavern/README.md

 Get animations from [mixamo.com](https://www.mixamo.com/#/) Convert using https://github.com/ButzYung/SystemAnimatorOnline and export as bvh for compatibility with the extension.

-Have fun, and remember praise @keij for not only putting up with me- but all the time and effort he has spent to make this possible for all of you.

 Tutorials? find them here: https://www.youtube.com/channel/UCrplvcIsafuZVhkxUXVXugg
 [Short Demo of it in Silly Tavern]: https://www.youtube.com/watch?v=PNqTEAQfu_w